PzAz04Maus/Abiogenesis/_AB13 High priority stuff/1 Settings Theory & Fluff/Core Lore/1 Paranatural.md

 The air crackled with the incense of ozone as a geometric filigree began to fill in the volume, a deep bass rumbling in everyone's chest.

 "...okay..."
 John's voice creaked as he looked down, dead silent.
-Out of his chest, an ink black sliver of nothingness was (clipping) through from another place entirely, growing into a larger spike that sucked more and more of the light out of the room while accompanied by others.
+Out of his chest, an ink black sliver of nothingness was (clipping) through from another place entirely, growing into a larger spike that sucked more and more of the light out of the room.
 John gaped noiselessly as the man across from him had a spike the size of a tree trunk grow through his head without any apparent injury, towards the cube.

 ==When the two touched, the screaming began.==